myxik/myxik.github.io/content/about.md

 ---
 title: "About author"
-date: 2022-11-05T20:12:30+06:00
+date: 2025-01-07T20:12:30+06:00
 draft: false
-author: Jimmy Yamazaki
+author: James Yamazaki
 ---

-Hi, my name is Jimmy (Max), I am a researcher.
+Hi, my name is James Yamazaki.

-I have a background in Brain-Computer Interfaces and Drug Discovery, but my main interest lies in the field of Reinforcement Learning.
+I love writing code and learning new things.
+I am a software engineer with machine learning experience.

 You can read about me on the links provided on the main page.